ajslater/linktools/README.md

 # linktools

-Tools for creating and manipulating trees of symlinks
+Tools for creating and manipulating trees of symlinks.
+Some tools require Python 3.9

 ### flatlink
 Recursively walks a source directory and creates symbolic links of all those files into one flat target directory.